nargaw/shaderdaily/README.md

 This is where all the shaders are placed in a single unified repository.

-The shaders are organized by number and update daily.
+The shaders are organized by number in the '/shaders' folder.
+The shaders are updated daily.

 The shaders are available for use for non-commercial purposes such as learning and personal projects.